doctorfree/kitty-control/README.md

-           e.g. 'kitty-control load tv' would load ~/.config/kitty/tv/kitty.conf 'kitty-control load default' loads the ~/.config/kitty/kitty.conf config 'kitty-control load --help' displays a help message for the load command 'title <tab title>' Sets the Kitty tab title to "tab title" Quote tab titles which contain spaces, e.g. "This Is My Tab Title" Use '-m <match>' to specify the tab to match
+           e.g. 'kitty-control load tv' would load ~/.config/kitty/tv/kitty.conf 'kitty-control load default' loads the ~/.config/kitty/kitty.conf config 'kitty-control load --help' displays a help message for the load command 'term' Displays information about the terminal using the query_terminal kitten 'theme' Displays the interactive theme selection kitten 'title <tab title>' Sets the Kitty tab title to "tab title" Quote tab titles which contain spaces, e.g. "This Is My Tab Title" Use '-m <match>' to specify the tab to match